conorriches/website/content/blog/birdwatching.md

 ## Step two - install TensorFlow Lite
 We need a way to detect birds specifically, so we don't get thousands of images of leaves moving.
-The first step is to install TensorFlow Lite - this is based on machine learning and can be used to identify when there's a bird infront of the camera.
+The first step is to install TensorFlow Lite - this is based on machine learning and can be used to identify when there's a bird in front of the camera.
 It doesn't know what a bird is, but we can later on give it some models and it'll be able to do the magic needed to then use those models to spot a bird.

 * Follow [the instructions](https://lindevs.com/install-precompiled-tensorflow-lite-on-raspberry-pi/) to install TensorFlow Lite.